grammatek/iceprondict/README.md

 The file `sampa_ipa_single.tsv` contains the set of SAMPA symbols used in the dictionaries and their mappings to IPA on the one hand and on a custom developed single-character alphabet developed for use in end-to-end speech synthesis.

+The repository contains training and test data, both for the training and testing of g2p models, and for the testing of automatic syllabification and stress labeling algorithms.

 The project is funded by the Icelandic Government as a part of the Language Technology Programme for Icelandic 2019–2023 which is described in the following publication: